OrangeFran/navigator/Readme.md

 Btw. it's a very immature project.<br>
 So don't expect any ✨ bling ✨ (for now).

+But if you want to know what could come, you can have a look at the [todo list](TODO.md).

 - [Installation](#installation)
 - [Usage](#usage)
 - [Shortcuts](#shortcuts)